Exodusters: Response

 The political response of southern white Democrats, and of some conservative "representative" black men, was one of disgust and incomprehension.
 They distrusted the intentions of white philanthropy in aiding black migration; in fact, they were convinced of ulterior motives.
-They denied outright claims of economic hardship and political oppression as motivating factors for black flight.
+They denied claims of economic hardship and political oppression as motivating factors for black flight.
 They attributed feelings of discontent to a small group of leading black rabble-rousers and outside white meddling.
-In solidarity, the Democratic party as a whole "refused to admit to the fact of Southern lawlessness because many of the crimes had been perpetrated by Democrats, usually for their party's own advancement".
-In contrast, the Senate minority opinion, represented in a report by Minnesota Senator William Windom and New Hampshire Senator Henry W. Blair, utilized the direct testimony of prominent black figures and sided with them.
-Ultimately, though, the Democratic majority in Congress ensured that no legislation would be passed in support of the Exodus Movement.
+In solidarity, the Democratic Party as a whole "refused to admit to the fact of Southern lawlessness because many of the crimes had been perpetrated by Democrats, usually for their party's own advancement".
+In contrast the Senate minority opinion, represented in a report by Senators William Windom and Henry W. Blair, utilized the direct testimony of prominent black figures and sided with them.
+Ultimately, the Democratic majority in Congress ensured that no legislation would be passed in support of the Exodus Movement.
 Appropriation bills for refugee aid introduced by Kansas Senator John J. Ingalls and Ohio Representative James A. Garfield died in committee.

 Senate investigations debated whether or not black migration fit into a greater conspiratorial political scheme on the part of Republicans, who were thought to be packing swing states to increase their chances of success in the upcoming 1880 presidential election, which Republicans did win.
-Such accusations, lobbed in particular at Kansas Governor St. John and Thomas Conway, were only seriously considered at the end of 1879, when more attention was being given to the black migrants from North Carolina, who, unable to reach Kansas, were being redirected to Indiana.
+Such accusations, lobbed in particular at Conway and Kansas Governor John St. John, were only seriously considered at the end of 1879, when more attention was being given to the black migrants from North Carolina, who, unable to reach Kansas, were being redirected to Indiana.

-The Exodus was not universally praised by African Americans; indeed, Republican statesman Frederick Douglass, a former slave who escaped captivity, was a critic of the movement.
+The exodus was not universally praised by African Americans; indeed Douglass, a former slave who escaped captivity, was a critic of the movement.
 Douglass did not disagree with the Exodusters in principle, but he felt that the movement was ill-timed and poorly organized.